 - Purpose built analytics should be CONTEXTUAL.
 Best practices in using metrics lead to insight, which can be further defined by:

 “an understanding of cause and effect based on identification of relationships and behaviors within a model, context, or scenario.”
 (Wikipedia.org)

-- Purpose built analytics is MORE than just Business Intelligence.
+- Purpose-built analytics is MORE than just Business Intelligence.
 To garner insight from such massive amounts of information, more than just pre-build data cubes from IT are needed anymore.
 We continue to see executives struggle to access data from very different sources – usually with no structure between direct and in-direct KPIs.
-The challenge to adopt better BI is apparent in supply chain management as reinforced in this 2016 article from Spend Matters.
-As we create REAL purpose built analytics, a collaborative framework becomes quickly available for teams at any level of the organization to review specific nuggets to take action.
+As we create REAL purpose-built analytics, a collaborative framework becomes quickly available for teams at any level of the organization to review specific nuggets to take action.